Gucci boss reassures staff over looming era of slower growth | MarketScreener

 Gucci, like its rivals, has been carried by strong demand from Chinese consumers.
 Comparable sales at the label increased 40.1 percent in the second quarter from a year earlier.

-That was a touch below forecasts following better-than-expected 48.7 percent growth in the previous three months, but still a faster pace than rivals like LVMH's Louis Vuitton, a brand Gucci wants to overtake one day as it aims to increase annual sales to 10 billion euros, from 6.2 billion euros (5.49 billion pounds) in 2017.
+That was a touch below forecasts following better-than-expected 48.7 percent growth in the previous three months, but still a faster pace than rivals like LVMH's Louis Vuitton, a brand Gucci wants to overtake one day as it aims to increase annual sales to 10 billion euros, from 6.2 billion euros ($7.15 billion) in 2017.

-"We need to recognise the fact that at a certain point we're going to slow down, we cannot keep on growing 50, 60 percent per month, it's impossible," Bizzarri said in the video, adding that growth was still "exceptional" and telling staff to "enjoy the ride".
+"We need to recognize the fact that at a certain point we're going to slow down, we cannot keep on growing 50, 60 percent per month, it's impossible," Bizzarri said in the video, adding that growth was still "exceptional" and telling staff to "enjoy the ride".

 "I'm happier now than I was two years ago, I'm very very confident," Bizzarri said.